1) What is USPS Priority Mail and how does it work?

 If you have any problems with your shipment after it has been sent through USPS Priority Mail or Flat Rates services, you can contact USPS by phone at 1-800-275-8777 or contact your nearest USPS post office.
 You can also email them using your tracking number on the USPS website.

-The primary difference between USPS Priority Mial and USPS Flat Rate is the shipping cost calculation method.
-While USPS Priority Mail takes into account the dimensional weight and shipping distance into consideration, USPS Flat Rate only takes the package size into consideration.
+The shipping cost calculation method is the primary difference between USPS Priority Mial and USPS Flat Rate.
+While USPS Priority Mail considers the dimensional weight and shipping distance, USPS Flat Rate only takes the package size into consideration.
 If you are using USPS Flat Rate, you can also opt for their presized shipping boxes and envelopes to further simplify the process.
 Do note that USPS Flat Rate ships only within the US and the package weight should be within 70 pounds.

 The service most suitable for your shipping needs depends on your exact requirements.
 If you are shipping a large volume of orders across the US, USPS Flat Rate can be a convenient option for you.
 The fixed shipping cost can significantly simplify your shipping cost calculation process.
 This can be especially helpful if you are an ecommerce business owner, and are charging the shipping costs to the customer.
 On the other hand, USPS priority mail might work out to be cheaper if you are shipping packages across short distances and you do not mind calculating shipping costs for each package.